On/Off-Ramp, and cross-chain Swap via CeFi

 Use Case 1: On-Ramp - DVP Settlement with Market Execution

 Use Case: Convert fiat to crypto at the market rate.
-The user creates the order, receives payment instructions from the provider, deposits the funds, and once payment is confirmed, the provider executes and settles the crypto atomically.
+The user creates the order, receives payment instructions from the provider, deposits the funds, and once payment is confirmed, the provider executes and settles the crypto, ensuring delivery versus payment (DVP).

 Settlement Type: DVP (Delivery vs Payment)